Definition to Python

 As per the above answer, we can see that we have used two keywords while defining it.

-1. High –level Language
+1. High-Level Language

 2. Object-Oriented Programming Language

 It is an object-oriented programming language which means it works on objects.
-So what is an object?
-For example, Tiger is an object whose color and age are its attributes and hunting and reproducing its behavior.
-So, as shown in the above example an object has two characteristics: attributes and behavior.
-So, there are some basic principles of OOPs as described below:
+So what is a thing?
+For Example, Tiger is an object whose color and age are its attributes, and hunting and reproduction are its behavior.
+So, as shown in the above example, an object has two characteristics: features and behavior.

 Top Python Companies

-The huge crowdsource questions and answer platform use Python because of its ease of writing and readability.
+- Quora: The huge crowdsource questions and answer platform use Python because of its ease of writing and readability.

 The above companies are some of the big companies using Python.

-The answer to this question is that python can be used almost everywhere.
-Here are a few areas where you can use Python:
+The answer to this question is that it can be used almost everywhere.

-1. Python for Web development
+1. Python for Web Development

-2. Python for Scientific development
+2. Python for Scientific Development

 3. Data Science and Analysis

-Below Screenshot shows how a Jupyter Notebook looks.
+The below screenshot shows how a Jupyter Notebook looks.